Zamiell/isaac-achievement-randomizer/docs/about.md

 A Crown of Light icon will appear next to the coin count UI when the "no hit" objective has not yet been accomplished for the particular character and floor combination.

-### Boss-Based Objectives
+### Boss-Based Objectives (100)

 There is one unlock for surviving for 2 minutes without taking damage for each boss.
-Thus, there are 100 boss-based objectives.

-### Challenge-Based Objectives
+### Challenge-Based Objectives (45)

 There is one unlock for completing each challenge.
-Thus, there are 45 challenge-based objectives.

-### Total
+### Total Objectives

 There are 1054 + 100 + 45 = 1199 objectives in total.